Disclosure based on TCFD recommendations

 Strategic resilience

-• Under the 1.5℃ Scenario, in which global measures to address climate change are successful, we anticipate that climate change regulations, including carbon taxes, would be enhanced.
+- Under the 1.5°C Scenario, in which global measures to address climate change are successful, we anticipate that climate change regulations, including carbon taxes, would be enhanced.
 Thus, efforts toward carbon neutrality would be essential in areas such as raw materials and manufacturing processes.
-While striving to realize carbon neutrality in stages, we will enhance sales of products in new growth markets created by progress with decarbonization (i.e., products that contribute to decarbonization by customers—for example, carbon neutral steel and carbon neutral springs,*4 ; EV and CASE components; semiconductors and electronic components; and energy-related components—offshore wind power components in particular).
-We will contribute to the pursuit of decarbonization while growing our businesses by focusing on increasing orders received for products related to offshore wind power and products that contribute to a circular economy (e.g., magnetic sorters) as well as marketing metal powders such as soft magnetic powders (carbon neutral powders*5 for electronic components, including those for CASE applications).
+While striving to realize carbon neutrality in stages, we will enhance sales of products in new growth markets created by decarbonization.
+These products include products that contribute to decarbonization by customers (e.g., carbon-neutral steel, springs, and special alloy powders*4); EV and CASE components; semiconductors and electronic components; and energy-related components, wind power components in particular.
+We will contribute to the pursuit of decarbonization while growing our businesses by focusing on increasing orders received for products related to offshore wind power and products that contribute to a circular economy (e.g., magnetic sorters) as well as marketing marketing metal powders such as soft magnetic powders (for electronic components, including those for CASE applications).

-1. *4Steel bars and springs manufactured using CO2-free electric power
+- *4Steel bars,springs and powders manufactured using CO2-free electric power

 Risk management